Typography Style Guide: An Essential Resource for Web Designers

 Minimalist sans-serif fonts like Inter, Roboto, and Open Sans continue to dominate web design.
 Their clean, modern look aligns well with the current preference for uncluttered, user-friendly interfaces.
 These fonts offer excellent readability across devices and sizes, making them a go-to choice for body text and user interface elements.

-The Serif Renaissance
+The Return of Serif Fonts

 Source: Fontpair